Are there set timescales for applying to placements?

 What academic year do I have to be in to apply for placements?

-Most providers will want second-year students; those that have a year's study under their belts, and also those who are not so tied down in dissertation and exams as final-year students.
+Most providers will want second-year students; those that have a year's study experience, and also those who are not so tied down in dissertation and exams as final-year students.
 However, there is no reason first, third, masters and final-year students can't also apply.
-However, make sure you read the vacancy brief to ensure there are no exclusions.
+However, make sure you read the vacancy brief to check eligibility criteria.

 Is there an accredited placement attached to any of the modules?

-Most schools run accredited placement opportunities at various times.
+Most schools run accredited placement opportunities and work related modules.
 Keep an eye on the module enrolment options and fairs to see which modules include a placement.
 That way you gain credits for your degree and work experience.

 What support will I have while on placement?